Who were the Picts?

 The Pictish nation was made up of several federations, each with its own leader or king.

 Orkney was, at least for a time, part of the Pictish Kingdom, probably with its own local ruler, but owing fealty to a central High King.

 The extent of this allegiance is debatable but it seems likely that people of Orkney maintained considerable independence, by virtue of their isolation - an independence that may have prompted certain measures to keep the islands under control.

 Adomnan, the biographer of St Columbus, states that there were Orcadians at the court of the Pictish High King, Bridei, in 565 AD.
-These Orcadians were described as "hostages", which could imply that relations between Orkney and Pictish King were perhaps strained.
+He described these Orcadians as "hostages", which implies that relations between Orkney and Pictish King were perhaps strained.
 The hostages would have been Bridei's insurance policy to keep Orkney on a tight leash.

 Some historians, however, have pointed out that these "hostages" could have an altogether less hostile interpretation and that they were merely guests at the King's court.